CaseyHaralson/wsl-setup/README.md

 2. Reboot after making changes
 3. Might have to download a version 2 kernel update and set default version
     - https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
+4. Set the default WSL version to version 2: `wsl --set-default-version 2`
-4. Check to make sure WSL2 is installed by running the following in a powershell terminal: `wsl --status`
+5. Check to make sure WSL2 is installed by running the following in a powershell terminal: `wsl --status`

 ## Pre-setup